mroyme/terraform-provider-github/docs/resources/repository.md

 - `default_branch` (String, Deprecated) Can only be set after initial repository creation, and only if the target branch exists
 - `delete_branch_on_merge` (Boolean) Automatically delete head branch after a pull request is merged.
 Defaults to 'false'.
 - `description` (String) A description of the repository.
+- `exclusive_custom_properties` (Boolean) Whether this resource exclusively manages all custom properties.
+If true, properties not defined in custom_property blocks will be removed.
+If false, only properties defined in custom_property blocks will be managed.
 - `gitignore_template` (String) Use the name of the template without the extension.
 For example, 'Haskell'.
 - `has_discussions` (Boolean) Set to 'true' to enable GitHub Discussions on the repository.
 Defaults to 'false'.
 - `has_downloads` (Boolean) Set to 'true' to enable the (deprecated) downloads features on the repository.